sicara/sicarator/README.md

   ```bash
   curl -sSL https://pyenv.run | bash
   ```
-*If you are on MacOS and experiencing errors on python install with pyenv, follow this [comment](https://github.com/pyenv/pyenv/issues/1740#issuecomment-738749988)*
+*If you are on MacOS and experiencing errors on Python install with PyEnv, follow this [comment](https://github.com/pyenv/pyenv/issues/1740#issuecomment-738749988)*

 ### Poetry